 Welcome!

 My name is Qinya (approximately pronounced as /’chinya/).
-I am currently a PhD student in Political Science at the Department of Government, Uppsala University.
+I recently completed my PhD in Political Science from the Department of Government, Uppsala University.
 I am affiliated with the Swedish Research Council funded project The genetics of life course outcomes: Leveraging new methods to advance social-science genomics.

 Research interests